SkylineCommunications/dataminer-docs/connector-help/connector_help/Intellian ACU SNMP.md

 # Intellian ACU SNMP

-The Intellian ACU SNMPdriver is used to monitor Intellian ACU devices with SNMP.
+The Intellian ACU SNMP driver is used to monitor Intellian ACU devices with SNMP.

 ## About